stoermelder/vcvrack-packone/docs/eightface/EightFaceMk2.md

     - Fixed crash on patch autosave and on preset-loading
 - v2.x.x
     - Fixed inefficient implementation of _Safe mode_/_Unsafe mode_/_Unsafe fast mode_
+    - Fixed crash in Rack plugin for certain modules if no plugin-window is open
     - Fixed a background worker that could stall indefinitely